-The <property> element indicates that the assembly exposes an attribute called "subject", whose type is a string.
-The assembly's Component Implementation Descriptor file, described in the next section, defines how the assembly's subject attribute is mapped to the subject attribute of its Messenger subcomponent.
+The called "subject", whose type is a string.
+The assembly s Component Implementation Descriptor file, described in the next section, defines how the assembly's subject attribute is mapped to the subject attribute of its Messenger subcomponent.

 We can think of the Messenger Assembly as a component whose implied IDL3 interface is the following: